isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 It might be desirable to negate an integer; turning it negative if it's
-positive, and vice versa. `-_` is a natural name for this operation, but its
+positive, and vice versa. `def:-_` is a natural name for this operation, but its
 implementation is not particularly natural:

 ```agda